 - Turkey — I used Deli Fresh Roasted Turkey Breast, but feel free to use your favorite turkey brand.
 Or substitute with sliced ham.

-- Sliced Jalapenos — Vinegary and spicy, sliced jalapenos really compliment this sandwich.
+- Sliced Jalapenos — Vinegary and spicy, sliced jalapenos really complement this sandwich.
 You can also use sliced fresh jalapenos, or leave them out entirely.

 Step 1 | Spread Butter and Chutney